qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 The `Data` and subordinate `Attribute` resources control whether access to a dataset is permitted via the [qwc-data-service](https://github.com/qwc-services/qwc-data-service). `Data` resources are not permitted by default.
 They are used for controlling the dataset accessible for [Editing](../topics/Editing.md) and by the [FeatureForm](../topics/FeatureInfo.md#feature-form).

 For more detailed [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) permissions `Data (create)`, `Data (update)` and `Date (delete)` can be used instead of `Data`.
 A `Data` permission with `write=true` permits all CRUD operations.

+## Default theme per role<a name="default-theme"></a>

+In `themesConfig.json` you can globally set the default theme.
+In addition, you can set a default theme per role as follows:

+- Create a `Default Theme` resource, with the name of the desired theme as resource name.
+- Create a permission for this resource for a desired role.

+The default theme for users assigned to this role will then be changed accordingly.
+If a user is assigned to multiple roles, the default theme with the highest priority (as can be set when creating the permission) will be used.

 ## Viewer task permissions<a name="viewer-task-permissions"></a>